 – Somehow, God gave me the grace to last three agonizing weeks before the cyst was discovered.
 He kept me from getting sepsis.

 – There were doctors available a day after Christmas to do my surgery.
-Three of them were followers of Christ.

 – My endometriosis hadn’t spread to other organs besides the ones that had to be removed.

 – God provided for the expenses, which were significant, but we had enough to cover everything, including the six doctors’ fees.
 The doctors were also kind about their fees.

 – I got sent home on New Year’s Eve which means our family began 2019 together, at home.

 – God provided for Caylee’s breast milk through donations from generous and concerned moms.
 Eventually, she latched on after I finished the one round of antibiotics that she couldn’t be exposed to.

 – Our family experienced the love and support of the body of Christ through the prayers and presence of our discipleship group and people all around the world who reached out to us.
 Even if my own family was in the U.S., we didn’t feel alone or abandoned.
 God used his people to comfort us and be there for us.

 – Our children took care of one another.
 Their faith also grew as they learned to trust God for my life and the outcome of the surgery.